genesistoxical/drop-icons/README.md

 `Version 2.0.0` is developed with Windows Presentation Foundation (WPF) to improve the interface and include adaptive rounded corners, depending on the OS version.

-In this second release the "About" window has been improved, the Config.ini file has been modified to use only the theme color in HEX and not in RGB, also the color picker (for the theme) has been replaced for a much more modern one.
+In this second release the **About** window has been improved, the **Config.ini** file has been modified to use only theme color HEX and not RGB, also the color picker (for theme) has been replaced for a much more modern one.

-Due to this last change, Colors.dat was removed since there is no button to save the custom ones, instead there is a color palette.
+Due to this last change, **Colors.dat** was removed since there is no button to save the custom ones, instead there is a color palette.

 ## License
 **MIT License**